Gho0sted/TaleScribe/README_en.md

 2. Enable Calendar and Gmail APIs.
 3. Create an OAuth client of type "Web" and set the authorized origin to `http://localhost`.
 4. Copy the client ID and API key to `.env` based on `.env.example`.
+   The build uses `dotenv-webpack` to inject these variables automatically.

+### Creating a plugin

+1. Place an HTML or JS file into the `plugins` folder.
+2. In that script call `window.parent.postMessage({ type: 'addButton', id: 'my', label: 'My Plugin' }, '*')` to add a button to the UI.
+3. Send `postMessage({ type: 'addCommand', id: 'hello', title: 'Hello' }, '*')` to register a custom command.
+4. Your plugin can listen for `message` events and exchange data with the main app.

 ## 📄 License